 Creating a perfect ending is a tall order, but you can do it.
 Spend this time talking it over in your head and try writing it out.
 Grab a piece of paper and try out an ending.
 If it doesn’t feel right, try again.

 There are many ways you can end your note.
-Take heed of the climate, whether it be business, personal, sympathy, or a thank you note.
+Take heed of the climate, whether it be business, wishing an employee happy birthday, sending a get-well soon card, or a message saying goodbye to a coworker.
 Use that as a launching point to assess how you should sign off.
 Trust your instincts, add in some of your personality, and you will find an appropriate closing for your cards.

 Business letters tend to carry a more formal tone.
 A particular set of etiquette is usually followed.
 An informal closing, generally reserved for family and friends, would likely be inappropriate in this context.